Electric Vehicle Roadmap - Goal 1

 - The Department of General Services (DGS) hired a new, full-time Fleet Coordinator in 2021 to manage the transition to EVs across all County departments and support implementation of the EV Roadmap.

-- Installed 203 EV charging stations for fleet vehicles at County facilities in 2022, including 119 Level II EV charging stations at the County Operations Center.
+- Installed 29 EV charging stations for fleet vehicles at County facilities in 2024 for a total of 266 fleet charging stations.

 County